APN-Pucky/mTUO/README.md

 *Tested with a development machine running OpenSuse Tumbleweed Linux.*

 ## Prebuilt
-You can just use the [prebuilt binaries](./prebuilt/) if you dont need to customize the build, or don't have access to a unix like development machine.
+You can just use the [prebuilt binaries](./prebuilt/) if you don't need to customize the build, or don't have access to a unix like development machine.

 ## Build Yourself
 * Download the [boost source](https://www.boost.org) and extract to a directory of the form *..../major.minor.patch*